Treppe/clarity-journal/Main journal.md

 ### Awareness and Relevancy
 - Add a line for Bob, which communicates to a player, that a player with bigger warband goes first

+## Response
+### Mechanic Response Analysis
+- **Illidan's *Wingmen* ability**
+	- Strategic
+		- Ilidan should choose positioning and creatures with synergistic abilities.
+Together these choices durring the game build a stratag
+		- Illidan's opponent strategies around attacking second/third
+	- Proactive
+		- Both Illidan and his opponent can influence outcome only before the batltle where Wingman is used

 # The Banner Saga
 ![](screenshots/saga.jpg)